 One Earth’s philosophy combines a deeply felt respect for nature with an open and avid interest in the health effects of food.
 Phillip’s interest in nutrition started in the years that led to his competing in the Mountain Bike World Championships in Métabief in France.

-For many years, like us, he hadn’t made the connection between diet and the environment.
+Some time later, Phillip met a humble fellow dedicated to saving forests.
+A big man with a quiet voice.
+For many years, he hadn’t made the connection between diet and the environment.
 Then the penny dropped.
-He quietly got to work updating his pantry.
-He worked so quietly his family barely noticed.
-Sometime later he shared his story with us, and we began a similar journey.
+He quietly got to work updating his pantry, working so quietly his family barely noticed.
+Sometime later he shared his story.

 Eager to reduce the environmental impact of his own pantry, and unsatisfied by the nutritional credentials of what was on offer, Phillip started making his own cereal, testing it on his friends and family.
 Somewhat to his surprise they loved it and asked for more.

 And that is how One Earth was born.
 Nutritious cereals sent directly from our kitchen to your mailbox.

 We understand that changing your diet can be step into the unknown.
 Will it be healthy?
 How do I make sense of all of the information?
 What information can I trust?
 This vast, complex and sometimes contradictory topic can leave your head spinning.
 But, the short answer is that changing what we eat can bring big health gains and spare the environment.

 Over time, we plan to chip away at providing an understanding of this confusing subject by offering easily digestible, well referenced insights via our blog and email newsletter.